 What Do I Need to Include in my Letter of Interest?

 To run for the board we ask all candidates to provide the following materials:

-a) What attributes would you bring to the PRPD Board of
+- What attributes and contributions would you bring to the PRPD Board of Directors?

 Send your letter and resume to PRPD Election, 38 Milford Street, Hamilton, NY 13346 or by email to email@example.com

 These materials will be posted for voting members as part of the election balloting.

 When Will the Election Take Place?

 - The initial slate of nominations will be announced on January 24th

 - Balloting will begin on February 10th.